Gellert5225/Gellert5225/README.md

 ## `{Coder, Gamer, Archer};`

-I am a full-stack software engineer, currently fucosing on web technologies but I am also making a game engine as a hobby.
+I am a 3D Graphics software engineer, currently fucosing on CAD/CAM software but I am also making a game engine as a hobby.

 ### My Skill Set